Skip to main content

 Schedule Special Time With Your Students

-by Dr. Jane Nelsen and Dr. Kelly Gfroerer Scheduling special time is one way to create a connection with students. special-time-teacher.jpg When teachers take even just a few minutes to greet students as they come in the door, show concern for students’ problems, or take time for a little one-on-one instruction, […]
+by Dr. Jane Nelsen and Dr. Kelly Gfroerer Scheduling special time is one way to create a connection with students. special-time-teacher.jpg When teachers take even just a few minutes to greet students as they come in the door, show concern for students’ problems, or take time for a little one-on-one instruction, the […]

 Listening Skills for Teachers

 by Dr. Jane Nelsen and Dr. Kelly Gfroerer We have heard students say that it doesn’t do any good to talk because adults don’t listen—they just lecture.
 Could this be true?
 And if so, why?
 We will make some guesses.
-Most adults think it is their job to teach, and that the best […]
+Most adults think it is their job to teach, and that the best way to […]

 The Importance of Connection